-Pipelines can involve multiple Services and Environments.
-A Pipeline can be triggered either manually or automatically (see Add a Trigger).
+Pipelines define your release process using multiple Workflows and approvals in sequential and/or parallel stages.
+Pipelines can involve multiple Services, Environments, and Workflows.
+A Pipeline can be triggered either manually or automatically (see Triggers).

 Before You Begin